Curvature-induced quantum spin-Hall effect on a M\"obius strip: Curved-Space Quantum Lattice Boltzmann

-The symbols have their usual meaning.
-The partial derivative of the Dirac equation is distributed between the streaming part and the forcing term resulting in a lattice compatible streaming operator of the form $\del_t + v^a\del_a$, where $v^a \in \mathbb{Z}$.
+where the symbols have their usual meaning.
+The partial derivative of the Dirac equation is distributed between the streaming part and the forcing term, resulting in a lattice-compatible classical streaming operator of the form $\del_t + v^a\del_a$, where $v^a \in \mathbb{Z}$.
 The forcing term is a consequence of the generalized Dirac matrices $\g^i=e_a^{~i}\g^a$ and captures the bulk of the curvature effects.
-The partial derivative in Eq.~\ref{eq:forcing_qlbm} is approximated by a local finite difference scheme on the lattice.
+The partial derivative in Equation~(\ref{eq:forcing_qlbm}) is approximated by a local finite difference scheme .

-\subsection{Diagonal streaming operator}
+\subsection{Diagonal Streaming Operator}

-In order to obtain a diagonal streaming operator the complex $\s$-matrices have to be diagonalized first, which also yields a diagonal velocity matrix with eigenvalues $v^a=\pm 1$.
-The digitalization is achieved by:
+In order to obtain a diagonal streaming operator, the complex $\s$-matrices have to be diagonalized first, which yields a diagonal velocity matrix with eigenvalues $v^a=\pm 1$.
+The diagonalization is achieved by suitable "rotation matrices":